Total Credits: 1.5 APA Self Study Credit

 This program does not qualify for NBCC credits

 Dr. Sue Baars has worked extensively in the field of counseling since 1986 in both hospital and outpatient settings.
-She provides individual, marriage and family therapy in Irving, Texas, where she is privileged to collaborate with a team of Catholic therapists and psychiatric nurse practitioners at In His Image Counseling Center.
-Sue bases her treatment of emotional & spiritual problems on the integration of the Christian anthropology of St. Thomas Aquinas with modern psychological discoveries.
+She provides individual, marriage, and family therapy in Irving, Texas, where she is privileged to collaborate with a team of Catholic therapists and psychiatric nurse practitioners at In His Image Counseling Center.
+Sue bases her treatment of emotional and spiritual problems on the integration of the Christian anthropology of St. Thomas Aquinas with modern psychological discoveries.
 She has presented at Catholic conferences around the country and has been a guest on EWTN’s Women of Grace.
 She often presents the work of her late father, psychiatrist and author Conrad Baars, a pioneer in the field of Catholic psychology.
 Sue cites the cultural erosion of the family as the root of the lack of affirmation from which many people in our time suffer.

 Sue’s lectures include a series of talks given to priests: The Abode of Love: Developing the Heart.
 She and a colleague edited a collection of her father’s articles and monographs related to the priesthood entitled, “I Will Give Them a New Heart: Reflections on the Priesthood and the Renewal of the Church.”
 Sue was on the faculty of the Institute for Priestly Formation (IPF) from 2008 to 2015, where she taught diocesan seminarians.
 Sue has also written several book chapters on priestly formation.
 At present, she is working on developing a curriculum to train therapists in the Baars/Terruwe Model of psychotherapy.
 Sue is a Past President of the Catholic Psychotherapy Association and holds a doctorate in Family Therapy from Texas Woman’s University.